 The on-site Irish/English Tea Shop sells a variety of condiments, candy bars, canned goods and other specialty items directly from Ireland.
 You can also dine on soups, British pasties, meat pies, bangers, Scotch eggs and more.

-Next, continue down Bridge Street and visit Tickle My Senses Gallery.
+Continue your shopping excursion with a visit Tickle My Senses Gallery.
 This charming space features one-of-kind pieces for sale in mediums including ceramics, glass, wood, mixed media, metals and jewelry from over 125 local, regional, national and Canadian artists.

 The Inner Connection is described as a "metaphysical adventure shop" offering Rune, Tarot, Aura, Gemstone, Angel/Spirit and Astrology Readings.
 The shop also carries a selection of spiritual healing products including aromatherapy, incense, candles, self-help books and more.